malignant

 Malignant

 In medicine, the word malignant is commonly used to describe a cancerous growth of cells.
-For example, pathologists use the term malignant neoplasm to describe a cancerous tumour.
-Malignant can also describe serious or life-threatening non-cancerous conditions.
-Dangerously high blood pressure is called malignant hypertension, and dangerously high internal body temperature is called malignant hyperthermia.
-The opposite of malignant is benign, which means non-cancerous …
+For instance, pathologists often refer to cancerous tumours as malignant tumours or malignant neoplasms.
+The term malignant can also describe serious, life-threatening conditions that aren’t cancer, such as dangerously high blood pressure (malignant hypertension) or extremely high internal body temperature …

 Read More »